 You’ll find lots of fresh local ingredients and special seasonal dishes at this renowned Yorkshire gastropub in the pretty (and historic) village of Crayke.
 Dogs are welcomed so it’s a great choice to spot for a bite to eat in this scenic part of Yorkshire.

+For more dog-friendly things to do, read our dog-friendly guide to Yorkshire.
 If you would like to book a dog-friendly holiday to Yorkshire, take a look at our range of pet-friendly cottages or give the Gorgeous Cottages team a call on 01642 263 249.

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information at the time of writing,